 Now to start creating some yummy toppings!
-There are two things I wanted to put on top of these tacos, some sort of crema and a salsa.
-For the crema I mashed up some fresh avocados and whipped them with some Mexican Crema along with some lime juice salt and pepper.
-It’s incredibly easy and packs a serious punch in the flavor department and will compliment these blackened mahi mahi fish tacos to no end.
+There are two things I wanted to put on top of these tacos, some sort of crema and salsa.
+For the crema, I mashed up some fresh avocados and whipped them with some Mexican Crema along with some lime juice salt and pepper.
+It’s incredibly easy and packs a serious punch in the flavor department and will complement these blackened Mahi-mahi fish tacos to no end.

 How to Make a Homemade Mango Salsa